Christo Coetzee: Finestrat, Spain and Tulbagh, South Africa

 In 1975 Christo Coetzee entered a new period in his career, later referred to as a Protest Phase or hermetic phase by some reviewers.
 In January 1975 a solo exhibition of his work opened at the gallery of the former South African Association of Arts (Western Cape).
 The following afternoon, Coetzee returned to the gallery and cut twenty-three paintings to shreds.
 The act had been precipitated by a poor review of his exhibition and a news report on the artist Christo, with whose work Coetzee had been familiar with when he was in Europe.
 On 7 February 1975, Coetzee gave a lecture on the act at the South African Association of Arts, Cape Town, situating his destructive act in the context of work he had done in the 1950s and calling it a Gutai act.
 In May 1975, many of the cut paintings were exhibited at the Rand Afrikaans University's (now University of Johannesburg) Gencor Gallery.
 Coetzee again presented a public lecture on the processes involved in his work.

 The day following the opening night at the former South African Association of Arts (Northern Transvaal) in Pretoria in 1978, Coetzee blocked out works with black paint, but was persuaded to cover some works with black plastic sheeting to preserve the originals.
 Again, at the opening night of an exhibition by Ferrie Binge-Coetzee's works in Potchefstroom in 1983, Coetzee bought a painting, cut it up and distributed it to the audience, after which he persuaded the audience to eat the work.
 It was an oblique reference to Daniel Spoerri's Eat Art as a form of artistic protest.

 Later years and legacy

 Christo Coetzee was awarded the South African Academy for Science and Arts Medal of Honour for 1983.
 The same year a commemorative exhibition was held by the University of Potchefstroom, along with a retrospective at the Pretoria Art Museum.
 An exhibition of his work at the Taipei Fine Arts Museum was held in Taiwan in 1985.
 In 1999 a major retrospective was held in Stellenbosch, South Africa.

 The artist succumbed to colorectal cancer on 12 November 2000 in Tulbagh, South Africa.
 Coetzee's house, a National Monument dating from 1796, was restored, along with the barn he used as a studio, and opened as the Christo Coetzee House Museum and Gallery in August 2011.
-Coetzee's collection of some 2600 objets d′art were donated to the University of Pretoria Art Collection, which was already in possession of 193 artworks by the artist.
+Coetzee's collection of some 2600 objects d′art were donated to the University of Pretoria Art Collection, which are in the possession of 193 artworks by the artist.